My Singing Monsters: My Singing Monsters: Composer

-My Singing Monsters: Playground

-My Singing Monsters: Playground is a party video game, where players play with their friends or CPUs while competing in mini-games that are set in the Monster World.
-A total of seven characters from the My Singing Monsters franchise can be selected, with various costumes and decorations to unlock by completing mini-games.
-My Singing Monsters: Playground also has a physical version that is exclusive to the Nintendo Switch.
-The game was released on the Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X and Series S, and on Steam, on November 9, 2021.

 My Singing Monsters: The Board Game

 My Singing Monsters: The Board Game is a board game based on the My Singing Monsters franchise.
 The board game was supported by Kickstarter from June 1 to 21 2021 and was designed by Sen-Foong Lim and Jay Cormier.
 There are two versions of the game; the Standard Edition, which includes all of the core components, and the Deluxe Edition, which includes nine painted Monster mini-figures, upgraded components, and an exclusive expansion that features the Werdo Monsters.
 The board game is a worker placement game, in which the player breeds Monsters to produce more coins than other players, and more board pieces (taking the form of in-game islands) can be added to increase the length and strategy of the game.

 Teaching Guide Grade 1-3: My Singing Monsters

 In 2018, Big Blue Bubble released an educational guide aimed towards elementary school children; Teaching Guide Grade 1-3: My Singing Monsters, which is intended to teach lessons about music using characters and concepts from the franchise.